 The number of fixes, improvements and advancements in the React Native framework is really impressive.
-If you’re playing the catch-up game, you opt out from a lot of updates that would make your life a lot easier.
-The workload and the cost involved in making regular upgrades are always offset by the immediate DX (developer experience) enhancements.
+If you’re playing the catch-up game, you opt out from many updates that would make your life a lot easier.
+On top of that,The workload and the cost involved in making regular upgrades are always offset by the immediate DX (developer experience) enhancements.

-Preparing for the upgrade
+Preparing for the React Native version upgrade

-To do so, the helper compares bare React Native projects created by running <rte-code>npx react-native init with your version and the one you’re upgrading to.
+To do so, the helper compares bare React Native projects created by running <rte-code>npx react-native init<rte-code> with your version and the one you’re upgrading to.
 Next, it shows the differences between the projects, making you aware of every little modification that took place in the meantime.
-Some changes may be additionally annotated with a special information that will give more context on why something has happened.
+Some changes may be additionally annotated with special information that will give more context on why something has happened.

 Having a better overview of the changes will help you move faster and act with more confidence.